ANALYSIS-Traders bet ECB will be first big central bank to cut rates

 With investors confident that big central banks are likely done raising rates, focus has switched to when rate cuts will start.

-Traders now price around an 80% chance of a 25 basis-points (bps) ECB cut by April, which had been fully priced for July last week.
+Traders now price in over an 80% chance of a 25 basis-points (bps) ECB cut by April, which had been fully priced for July last week.

 They also expect an additional cut next year, now pricing in more than a 50% chance of four, 25 bps cuts by end-2024 that would lower the key deposit rate to 3% EUESTECBF=ICAP.